httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Floats are integers with a fractional part, that can be stored as IEEE 754 double precision numbers (binary64) ({{IEEE754}}).

-The textual HTTP serialisation of floats allows a maximum of fifteen digits between the integer and fractional part, with at least one required on each side, along with an optional "-" indicating negative numbers.

 The ABNF for floats is:

 ~~~ abnf